-Finally, I also analysed the summer of 1695, which is known as a very cold summer (July 1695 was the second coldest July in the Central England temperature series behind 1816).
+Finally, I also analysed the summer of 1695, which is known as a very cold summer (July 1695 was the second coldest July in the central England temperature series behind 1816).
 The summer was also cold in Switzerland.
 Bünti (1973) writes that 1695 was a late and wet year, with frequent summer snowfall events in the Alps ("Sonsten ist dissess 1695.
 Jahr ein spätes und nasses Jahr gesein; im Summer [wurden] offt die Alpen überschnyt").

-For this case, I analysed the variables "Precipitation" and "WeatherSymbText" from Eimmart's diary as well as temperature and weather conditions and in Zurich in June to August.
-I compared the frequencies in 1695 to those obtained in 1696-1704 (Fig. 10).
+For this case, I analysed the variables "Precipitation" and WeatherSymbText from Eimmart's diary and temperature and weather conditions in Zurich in June to August.
+I compared the frequencies in 1695 to those obtained in 1696- 1704 (Fig. 10).
 I also compared the result to documentary climate data for that summer and to EKF400v2.
 For comparison, I standardized both based on the 1696-1704 period (EKF400v2 is also shown as anomalies without standardizing).
 Although this is a small sample, it is the longest statistical analysis the Eimmart diary allows.

 The summer of 1695 was clearly less sunny in Eimmart's diary, while cloudy conditions were more frequent.
-Also, there were more days with precipitation in Jun-Aug 1695 than in the average of all other summers.
-A very similar behaviour is found in Zurich, where sunny conditions were less frequent and "changeable" more frequent.
+Also, there were more days with precipitation in June-August 1695 than for the average of all other summers.
+Very similar behaviour is found in Zurich, where sunny conditions were less frequent and "changeable" conditions were more frequent.
 A clear signal is also found in the temperature notes of Zurich.
-Cold days were about twice as frequent in 1695 as in the reference period, mostly at the expense of very warm days.
-For Nuremberg, there are too few temperature notes for an analysis.
+Cold days were about twice as frequent in 1695 than in the reference period, mostly at the expense of very warm days.
+For Nuremberg there are too few temperature notes for an analysis.